+Table of Contents

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Annual Report are available atwww.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the An The Notice and Proxy Statement and Annual Report are available atwww.pro nual Meeting: oxyvote.com.

 M79419-P56730

-GLADSTONE CAPITAL CORPORATION Annual Meeting of Stockholders February 12, 2015 - 11:00 a.m.
+GLADSTONE CAPITAL CORPORATION

+Annual Meeting of Stockholders February 12, 2015 - 11:00 a.m.
 Eastern Standard Time This proxy is solicited by the Board of Directors